-Faculty Advisor(s), (also known as Faculty Mentor, Thesis/Dissertation Advisor, Major Professor).
+Faculty Mentor(s), (also known as Faculty Advisor, Thesis/Dissertation Advisor, Major Professor).
 The Faculty Advisor is the faculty member who provides the primary supervision and guidance of the student in the Earth and Planetary Sciences Graduate Program.
 They serve as the chair of the Thesis/Dissertation Committee.
 The Faculty Advisor is expected to meet regularly with the student throughout the year.
 The list of potential thesis advisors in the EPS Graduate Program is available online.

-Graduate Program Coordinator | Mandy Rousseau (mlrousseau@ucdavis.edu, room 2119) She manages administrative and policy matters, forms and petitions, and Graduate Student employment.
-Submit all forms and petitions to the Graduate Program Coordinator for forwarding to Graduate Studies.
+Graduate Program Coordinator | Mandy Rousseau (mlrousseau@ucdavis.edu, room 2119)

+Manages administrative and policy matters, forms and petititions, and Graduate Student employment.
+Email, drop in to room 2119, or make an appointment to meet with her.